Klaus Fuchs: Post-war activities

 At the request of Norris Bradbury, who had replaced Robert Oppenheimer as director of the Los Alamos Laboratory in October 1945, Fuchs stayed on at the laboratory into 1946 to help with preparations for the Operation Crossroads weapons tests.
 The US Atomic Energy Act of 1946 (McMahon Act) prohibited the transfer of information on nuclear research to any foreign country, including Britain, without explicit official authority, and Fuchs supplied highly classified U.S. information to nuclear scientists in Britain and to his Soviet contacts.

 As of 2014, British official files on Fuchs were still being withheld.
 As of 2020, the National Archives listed one dossier on Fuchs, KV 2/1263, including the "Prosecution file.
-With summary of early interrogations ... and details of the scientific/technical information passed to the Russians".
-The date of release of this material was not stated.
-According to an October 2020 book review, author Nancy Thorndike Greenspan "appears to have had access to some of the Fuchs files that have been withheld at Kew, such as the AB/1 series, which has been closed for access for most human beings".
+With summary of early interrogations ... and details of the scientific/technical information passed to the Russians," which was released in 2003.
+According to an October 2020 book review, author Nancy Thorndike Greenspan "appears to have had access to some of the Fuchs files that have been withheld at Kew, such as the AB/1 [Tube Alloys] series, which has been closed for access for most human beings," although others are available to view onsite, or are available to download, such as KV 2/1263 and some AB 1 files.

 Fuchs was highly regarded as a scientist by the British, who wanted him to return to the United Kingdom to work on Britain's postwar nuclear weapons programme.
 He returned in August 1946 and became the head of the Theoretical Physics Division at the Atomic Energy Research Establishment at Harwell.
 From late 1947 to May 1949 he gave Alexander Feklisov, his Soviet case officer, the principal theoretical outline for creating a hydrogen bomb and the initial drafts for its development as the work progressed in England and America.
 Meeting with Feklisov six times, he provided the results of the test at Eniwetok Atoll of uranium and plutonium bombs and the key data on production of uranium-235.

 Also in 1947, Fuchs attended a conference of the Combined Policy Committee (CPC), which was created to facilitate exchange of atomic secrets at the highest levels of governments of the United States, United Kingdom and Canada.
 Donald Maclean, another Soviet spy, was also in attendance as British co-secretary of CPC.